by Texas Homesteader~

 *contains affiliate link

 I always end up with a short, squatty, heavy-textured loaf.
 RancherMan has never complained but I longed to make him REAL sandwich bread.
 You know the kind: soft, fluffy and aromatic.

 stubbor… I mean PERSISTENT so I kept trying over the years and I’m happy to say at last it appears the stars and the moon have finally aligned.

-Learn From My Failures
+Learn From My Bread-Making Failures

-First, some of my previous troubles so you can learn from a couple of my failures… I think in trying to obtain a smooth non-sticky texture with my dough I’ve been adding too much flour.
+- Don’t Add Too Much Flour – First I’ll share some of my previous troubles so you can learn from a couple of my failures… I think in trying to obtain a smooth non-sticky texture with my dough I’ve been adding too much flour.

 My dough this time was a little softer, and also still somewhat sticky.
-I know that using my * KitchenAid this time was a major reason my baking session resulted in success.
+I know that using my * KitchenAid Mixer this time was a major reason my baking session resulted in success.

-You see, by scooping the flour up with your measuring cup the flour will be compacted, resulting in too much flour being measured.
+You see, by scooping the flour up with a measuring cup the flour will be compacted, resulting in too much flour being measured.
 You want your flour to be measured when it’s fluffy.
-Hummm… No wonder my loaves were too dense and squatty before…

 Try, Try Again!

-(I’ve also made this bread into an Oatmeal Version by substituting some of the whole-wheat flour with oat flour I made by whirring some whole oats in my *electric Coffee Grinder to make oat flour with delicious results!)
+(I’ve also made this bread recipe into an Oatmeal Version by substituting some of the whole-wheat flour with oat flour I made by whirring some whole oats in my *electric Coffee Grinder to make oat flour with delicious results!)

 Making My Fluffy Sandwich Bread

 I measured the milk and heated it in the microwave for about 30 seconds or so until it was very warm.
 Then I added the butter, bacon grease, sugar and salt and stirred the whole shebangie until the butter was melted.
-Then I sat it aside so it could cool to lukewarm.
+I sat it aside so it could cool to lukewarm.

 In a large measuring cup I measured out & warmed the water.
 Then I stirred in the yeast until it was dissolved.
 I poured the water/yeast mixture into my KitchenAid bowl and added the lukewarm milk mixture.
-Then I measured out 4.5 cups of flour and added it to the bowl, attached the dough hook and got busy mixing the ingredients on speed 2 for about a minute to get it all incorporated.
+Then I measured out by weight 4.5 cups of flour and added it to the bowl, attached the dough hook and got busy mixing the ingredients on speed 2 for about a minute to get it all incorporated.

 After a minute I added another 1/2 cup of flour and continued mixing on speed 2 for about two minutes.
-(I could have added up to another cup of flour in half-cup increments but I don’t want to add too much – I’m looking for the dough to cling to the hook and clean the sides of the bowl) After I’ve added & mixed enough flour I continue mixing on speed 2 for two more minutes so the dough is smooth and elastic.
+(I could have added up to another cup of flour in half-cup increments but I don’t want to add too much.
+I’m looking for the dough to cling to the hook and clean the sides of the bowl) After I’ve added & mixed enough flour I continue mixing on speed 2 for two more minutes so the dough is smooth and elastic.

 Most recipes tell you to turn the dough ball to coat all sides of the dough but this was an easier way for me.
 Then I greased a piece of wax paper and placed it across the top of the bowl, greased side down.

 First Dough Rise

 After kneading for a couple of minutes I cut the dough in half, sprinkle a little more flour on one half of the dough and take my rolling pin and roll the dough into a rectangle.

 Then I carefully roll the rectangle dough into a log, pinching the ends to seal them.
 I place the dough log into a greased glass bread pan, turning to coat the top.